hyprnz/terraform-aws-msk-module/README.md

 practices](https://docs.aws.amazon.com/msk/latest/developerguide/bestpractices.html).

 A [Key Pair import utility](./utils/keypair) can also be found in this module.
-This enables users to import the public key into AWS for use when connecting to MSK Cluser Client Instances.
+This enables users to import the public key into AWS for use when connecting to MSK Cluster Client Instances.

 ## Good Practices
-When using this module it is recommended that users determine the appopriate size of their MSK Cluster and understand the cost using the [MSK Sizing and Pricing](https://amazonmsk.s3.amazonaws.com/MSK_Sizing_Pricing.xlsx) spreadsheet.
+When using this module it is recommended that users determine the appropriate size of their MSK Cluster and understand the cost using the [MSK Sizing and Pricing](https://amazonmsk.s3.amazonaws.com/MSK_Sizing_Pricing.xlsx) spreadsheet.
 Users should test their configurations with appropriate workloads after